 Note: The University HR Service Team will not be able to help you with the above requests.

-Contact the University HR Service Team at 877-905-2985 or 650-736-2985, Monday through Friday, 8 a.m. to 5 p.m., except on holidays.
+If you have questions, call the University HR Service team at 877-905-2985 or 650-736-2985, Monday through Friday, 8 a.m. to 5 p.m., except on holidays.
 You will be able to choose to connect to the support you need from the prompts.